AK-Homberger/Bresser-3CH-433MHz-T-H-Sensor-decoder/README.md

 For each vaild 0/1 received bit, the bit is stored and counted.
 If all 40 bits (32 bits data an 8 bits checksum) are received without detected invalid timings, the checksum is checked, and if correct, the data will be written to a ring buffer.

-Within "loop()" the availability of new data in the ring buffer is constantly checked.
-If new data is available, the data will be decoded with the function "getResults()".
+Within **loop()** the availability of new data in the ring buffer is constantly checked.
+If new data is available, the data will be decoded with the function **getResults()**.
 The decoded values are formatted as JSON string and sent to the USB-Serial interface (once per second for each sensor).

 # ioBroker Integration Script